easybuilders/easybuild-docs/STYLE_GUIDE.md

 There are broadly two types of code block used, which take different syntax highlighting:

-* Where the code represents a single command use the `shell` lexer and don't include a leading `$`.
-E.g.
+* Where the code represents a single command use the `shell` lexer, and don't include a leading `$`.
+  For example:

     ```` markdown
     ``` shell